 Passing Combination and Touches

-Here the holding playmaker (DLP-D) will step up into the center midfield when needed creating a strong triangle in the center while covering the center channel with the help of central defenders who stay closer to each other compared to using the half back role or a 2-3-2-3 WB in DM-strata.
-The deep lying playmaker will also come deep to get ball, making it look like you are playing a 3-4-3 formation in the build up phase as the defensive midfielder will act like a second and a half central defender.
+Here the holding playmaker (DLP-D) will step up into the center midfield when needed creating a strong triangle in the center while covering the center channel with the help of central defenders who stay close to each other compared to using the halfback role or a 2-3-2-3 WB in DM-strata.
+The deep-lying playmaker will also come deep to get the ball, making it look like you are playing a 3-4-3 formation in the build-up phase as the defensive midfielder will act like a second and a half central defender.

-When the attacking wingbacks gets forward whenever possible, the inside forwards (support duty) will cut diagonally into the middle, exploiting the half space between the opposing fullbacks and central defenders.
+When the attacking wingbacks get forward whenever possible, the inside forwards (support duty) will cut diagonally into the middle, exploiting the half space between the opposing fullbacks and central defenders.
 The movement attracts the opposing markers attention which creates even more space down the flanks the wingbacks can exploit from.
-Since the complete wingback attack (right) will look to make an impact in the opposing half the deep lying playmaker support will have an important job to cover for his runs.
-The main job of the deep lying playmaker support will be to retain possession, break the lines with intelligent passes and provide some key passes from deeper position.
+Since the complete wingback attack (right) will look to make an impact in the opposing half the deep-lying playmaker support will have an important job to cover for his runs.
+The main job of the deep-lying playmaker support will be to retain possession, break the lines with intelligent passes and provide some key passes from a deeper position.

-In regard to the single holding playmaker who will have a pivotal role, he will look to intercept passes, win back the ball by stepping up in the midfield line or drop back to increase the amount of passing options for the central defenders when building out from the back.
-Here some would automatically choose a regista or a defensive midfielder, but I have opted for the DLP (defend) for this system as I need him to hold position in front of the central defenders, both to provide depth in ball circulation but also to have an higher creative freedom and level of mentality compared to the DM(d).
+In regard to the single holding playmaker who will have a pivotal role, he will look to intercept passes, win back the ball by stepping up in the midfield line or drop back to increase the number of passing options for the central defenders when building out from the back.
+Here some would automatically choose the ‘regista’ or a defensive midfielder, but I have opted for the DLP (defend) for this system as I need him to hold position in front of the central defenders, both to provide depth in ball circulation but also to have a higher creative freedom and level of mentality compared to the DM(d).